 Conclusion

 Therefore, Entra ID administrative units are valuable for organizations seeking to enhance security by implementing the principle of least privilege.
-By segmenting administrative access into different units, organizations can better manage and restrict user & group access within their Azure AD environment.
+By segmenting administrative access into different units, organizations can better manage and restrict user & group access within their Entra ID environment.
 Thanks for reading!
 Feel free to reach us in the comment section for any assistance.